 Rossini’s opera The Thieving Magpie and Richard Barham’s poem The Jackdaw of Rheims both tell tales of corvine theft and human misunderstanding.

 Rossini’s opera is a convoluted tale with a plot of redemption.
 Full of familiar ingredients: love, class and seduction; arrest, sentence and finally the truth revealed.
-All ends well when a missing silver spoon is discovered in magpie’s nest.
+All ends well when a missing silver spoon is discovered in a magpie’s nest.
 The magpie just liked silver and really had no interest in a lovelorn maiden’s problems.

 The Gray Jay, is an endearing bird of boreal North America and is known as the Camp Robber.
 This name appears to have arisen not from folklore but from the contemporary experiences of campers, explorers and prospectors having their unguarded food grabbed.
 Robbing is in the eye of the beholder.